-Certain safety measures can protect you and your family from the harmful effects of air pollution.
+Routine and emergency safety measures can help you protect yourself and your family from the harmful effects of air pollution.

 Plan ahead for hazardous air quality.
-Prepare for environmental emergencies that create sudden unsafe outdoor conditions.
-This is especially important if you live in an area that is prone to wildfires or dust storms.
+Prepare for environmental emergencies that create sudden unsafe outdoor conditions (such as wildfires or dust storms).
 Keep an extra supply of necessary medications, and consider stocking up on items like nonperishable food, face masks, and air cleaning supplies.